Questions Frequently Asked about MapTool

 MapTool, like all of the RPTools applications, is a Java-based program.
-You need to have a computer system that has Java 1.5 or later installed to run MapTool.
-It is recommended, if you plan to use large, complex maps, that you have a minimum of 512 megabytes of RAM (1 gig or more is even better), but with simpler maps you can run with much less memory.
+The current builds (1.5.0+) include the Java JVM for the Windows, MacOS and Linux platforms as part of MapTool.
+Older builds of MapTool will require you to install Java.
+For MapTool 1.5 and later only 64-bit operating systems are supported.
+It is recommended if you plan to use large, complex maps, that you have a minimum of 512 megabytes of RAM (1 gig or more is even better), but with simpler maps you can run with much less memory.
 And remember that the players will need at least as much memory as the GM!
 (MapTool will report in the lower right corner how much memory your campaign is using at any given moment — this should tell you if you’re running up against your system’s limits.)

 Q: How do I get started?

 To install you will have to download them from the download section.

 Q: Are there any instructions or other information that can help me?

 It’s hard to keep current when product updates are released as often as they are.
 We do have some very helpful tutorials, and there is a very useful wiki being built for instructions on the creation of macros (this is a more advanced feature, and likely not something you’ll want to get involved in until you have the basics down).
 If the tutorials don’t give you what you’re looking for, ask around on our forums.
 They rarely go more than a few minutes without a knowledgeable user posting a response, and are at present our very best source of information.